Last Updated on September 24, 2022

 Bear in mind that there are also different food dyes in many sports drinks.
-These are fine in moderation too, but all in all, additives like sweeteners, colorings, or flavorings aren’t ideal to keep having during pregnancy.
+These are fine in moderation too, but all in all, additives like artificial sweeteners, colorings, or flavorings aren’t ideal to keep having during pregnancy.

 What’s the Best Gatorade for Pregnancy?

 If you want to drink Gatorade whilst pregnant, then your best bet is to opt for their G2 series, as these are lower in calories and carbs compared to the original recipe.